enyojs/enyo-docs/docs/best-practices/dos-and-donts.md

 * **Remember to include inline API documentation.**

-    If you create a new kind, be sure to include a summary the top, along with a description of the kind and a brief code sample.
+    All Enyo APIs are documented with comments in JSDoc format.
+If you create a new kind, be sure to include a summary the top, including a description of the kind and a brief code sample (if appropriate).
 In addition, add inline comments for all published properties, public events (including event properties), and public methods.

-    Also, check that the pragmas `//* @protected` and `//* @public` are correctly placed.
+When commenting your code, use the existing comments as a guide.

     For more details, see [Documenting Code for the API Viewer](api-tool.html#documenting-code-for-the-api-viewer).